Arvonit/yaca/README.md

 # Yetaca

 Yet another chat app.
-Built with NextJS, Prisma, and Supabase.
+Built with NextJS and Supabase.